Ontim-Nath02/Op-Amp-Function-Generator-using-LM741/README.md

-A simple analog waveform generator designed using LM741 operational amplifiers.
+# A simple analog waveform generator designed using LM741 operational amplifiers.
-This project was initially developed in Proteus Design Suite as part of an academic project.
+This project was initially developed in Proteus Professional as part of an academic project.
-Later, the same project was completely recreated in KiCad EDA as a personal learning project to practice:
+Later, the same project was completely recreated in KiCad-9 as a personal learning project to practice:
 1. schematic design,
 2. PCB layout,
 3. component placement,